pbanuru/job-application-tracker/README.md

-# Job Application Helper Chrome Extension
+# JobCopy Chrome Extension

-A Chrome extension that helps you extract and analyze job posting information directly from job listing pages.
+A simple Chrome extension that extracts job titles and company names from job listing pages and copies them to your clipboard one after another.
+Perfect for quickly logging job applications when used with PasteQueue on macOS.

+## What it Does

+1. Extracts the current page content and URL
+2. Uses GPT-4-mini to identify the job title and company name
+3. Copies them to your clipboard: copy1 = company name, copy2 = job title, copy3 = job posting URL

-## Features
+## Recommended Setup

-- One-click job information extraction
-- Clean popup interface
-- Works on any webpage with job listings
-- Automatic content parsing and analysis
+- Install [PasteQueue](https://apprywhere.com/paste-queue.html#/) on your Mac
+- Configure PasteQueue to paste tab-separated values into separate columns - for when you paste the clipboard contents into a spreadsheet
+- This combination lets you quickly build a spreadsheet of jobs you're applying to

 ## Installation

-1. Clone this repository or download the source code
+1. Download this repository
-2. Open Chrome and navigate to `chrome://extensions/`
+2. Open Chrome and go to `chrome://extensions/`
-3. Enable "Developer mode" in the top right corner
+3. Enable "Developer mode" (top right)
-4. Click "Load unpacked" and select the extension directory
+4. Click "Load unpacked" and select this directory

 ## Usage

-1. Navigate to any job posting page
+1. Visit any job posting page
-2. Click the extension icon in your Chrome toolbar
+2. Click the extension icon
-3. Click the "Extract Job Info" button in the popup
+3. Click "Extract Job Info"
-4. View the extracted job information and analysis
+4. The company name, job title, and job posting URL will be copied to your clipboard
+5. Open your spreadsheet and paste the clipboard contents with your keyboard shortcuts set up in PasteQueue

-## Project Structure
+## Technical Details

-- `manifest.json` - Extension configuration and permissions
-- `popup.html` - Extension popup interface
-- `popup.js` - Popup functionality and user interaction
-- `content.js` - Content script for webpage interaction
+The extension uses:

+- Chrome's scripting API to extract page content
+- GPT-4-mini for accurate job info extraction
-- `background.js` - Background service worker for extension functionality
+- Background scripts for clipboard handling

-## Permissions

-This extension requires the following permissions:

-- `activeTab` - To access the current tab's content
-- `storage` - To store extension data
-- `tabs` - To interact with browser tabs
-- `scripting` - To inject and execute scripts

-## Development

-To modify the extension:

-1. Make your changes to the source files
-2. Reload the extension in `chrome://extensions/`
-3. Test your changes

-## Contributing

-Feel free to submit issues and pull requests for any improvements or bug fixes.

 ## License

-This project is open source and available under the MIT License.
+MIT License - See LICENSE file for details